MrMarble/yoink/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/mrmarble/yoink)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/mrmarble/yoink)

+> An exclamation that transfers ownership of an object to the person who utters it, regardless of previous property rights.

 `yoink` is an app designed to help you download torrents marked as `free leech` in order to mantain your ratio in private trackers.

 `yoink` can search all your trackers using [prowlarr](https://github.com/Prowlarr/Prowlarr) as the indexer and automatically add them to you [qBitTorrent](https://github.com/qbittorrent/qBittorrent) client to start seeding